Course Finder

 Pre-requisites

-One course in environmental or earth science at university level.
-One year of physics or chemistry at university level is recommended.
+One year of physics or chemistry at university level is highly recommended.

-Field Studies in potential rain and temperatures around freezing.
-We will walk in places away from roads and paths and you should be confident in moving across slippery and uneven terrain.
+Bring appropriate clothing and footwear to stay warm and dry during Field Studies outside in the nature, as these Field Studies could occur in potential rain and near-freezing temperatures.
+We will walk in areas far from roads and paths, so you should be confident in moving across potentially slippery and uneven terrain.

 Faculty